The Important Role of Mental Health in Glaucoma

 Shan Lin, MD

 Shan Lin, MD is a glaucoma specialist at the Glaucoma Center of San Francisco.
-Dr. Lin specializes in glaucoma and cataract surgery, and in his research he studies new medications for the treatment of progressive glaucoma and ocular hypertension.
+Dr. Lin specializes in glaucoma and cataract surgery.
+His areas of research include new medications and surgeries for treating glaucoma.